 The Company believes that a fulfilling personal life improves the quality of one's working life and that satisfying work increases one's level of self-fulfillment in life.
 The object of Dentsu's work/life balance (WLB) program therefore is to generate synergy between the two.
 The most important factor in creating a work friendly environment is health management, particularly in relation to the issue of long working hours.
 Dentsu has established a special in-house Human Relations Management Department, which is developing and implementing programs to reduce overtime working hours and to make it easier for employees to take holidays.

-In addition, the Company has set up a Life and Career Balance Consultation Section, which specializes in responding to employee concerns and ensures that their feedback is reflected in its internal systems.
+In addition, the Company has set up Consultation desk that employees can access any time, which specializes in responding to employee concerns and ensures that their feedback is reflected in its internal systems.

 Employee Health Care Systems